aostrowski108/floorboard-problem/runtime.md

 # Verification of Overall Runtime

 "To verify the overall runtime of our function, I also conducted empirical runtime tests in compare.py.
 In this file, I compared the ratios of the theoretical and actual runtime of the algorithm with small changes in height and width.
-After conducting multiple runs and tests, it appears that my function consistently falls within 5% of the $O(m \cdot n^2 \cdot (1.32^n)^2)$ runtime."
+After conducting multiple runs and tests, it appears that my function consistently falls within 5% of the $O(m \cdot n^2 \cdot (1.32^n)^2)$ runtime.